 Oklahoma is Hungry.

-80% of Tulsa Public Schools’ students qualify for a free and reduced price meal
+Percentage of students who qualify for a free and reduced price meal

 Oklahoma has some of the worst food insecurity statistics in the nation.